strategineer/personal-website/content/books/2021-12-15/index.md

 date: 2021-12-15
 books/tags:
     - "fiction"
+summary: "Neil Gaiman's Norse Mythology is a retelling of a few stories from Norse mythology (which we don't know very much about).
+I'm a fan of Neil Gaiman's work generally but I found this to be quite boring."
 ---
 Unlike Greek mythology, we don't have many written records describing Norse mythology as it existed.
 So, there's not really much we know about Norse mythology.